Lost in Pacific Time: The AP/EP

 Lost in Pacific Time: The AP/EP is an EP by The Academy Is...
 It was released on September 22, 2009 to the iTunes Store, and was also sold on the AP Fall Ball Tour.
 A limited amount was also available from the band's website.
 The first track, "I'm Yours Tonight", was made available for play on The Academy Is...'s MySpace page.
-Another track, "Days Like Masquerades" was played at an anti-suicide benefit at Barrington High School, in Chicago, Illinois.
+Another track, "Days Like Masquerades" was played at an anti-suicide benefit at Barrington High School, in Barrington, Illinois.
 It was the final release by the band before their disbandment in 2011 and eventual reformation in 2022.
 It is also their final release to feature lead guitarist Michael Guy Chislett.

 Leading up to the release of the EP, William Beckett posted and linked lyrics from the EP on his blog.
 All the tracks are listed as "EP versions".
 "Sputter" also features Jack's Mannequin singer Andrew McMahon.